 Lourmarin

-From the Middle Ages to the Renaissance, Lourmarin has successfully crossed the centuries and preserved its heritage.
-A look back at the fascinating history of this village that embodies the soul of the Luberon.
+From the Middle Ages to the Renaissance, Lourmarin has crossed the centuries while preserving its heritage.
+Discover the fascinating history of this village that embodies the soul of the Luberon.

-Strategically located between the Petit and Grand Luberon, Lourmarin lies on a major historical axis connecting the High Provence plateaus to the Rhône Valley, playing a key role in regional history.
-Its geographic location makes it a strategic spot, situated at the end of the combe that links the Durance Valley to the Calavon Valley and to Apt.
-Since Roman times, this location has enabled effective surveillance of the passage, offering protection and security to the growing populations in the region.
+Strategically located between the Petit and Grand Luberon, Lourmarin lies on a major historic route linking the plateaus of Haute Provence to the Rhône Valley.
+Situated at the entrance of the pass connecting the Durance Valley to the Calavon Valley and Apt, the village played an essential role in regional history.
+Since Roman times, this location allowed effective control of the passage, offering protection and security to the growing populations of the area.

-The history of Lourmarin is marked by significant events, such as the massacre of the Waldensians in 1545.
-At that time, the village, predominantly made up of Waldensians who became Protestants in 1532, was partially burned and destroyed.
-However, it gradually rebounded to become the village we know today.
+Lourmarin’s history is marked by significant events, such as the massacre of the Waldensians in 1545.
+At that time, the village, largely inhabited by Waldensians who had embraced Protestantism from 1532 onwards, was partially burned and destroyed.
+Yet it gradually rose again to become the village we know today.

 Explore Lourmarin and its surroundings on foot or by bike